Hands-On Workshop

 What are the benefits of using style variables?

-While the style variables have a limited range of customizations you can make, they still give you a lot of flexibility when it comes to changing the look and feel of your project without needing to learn CSS/HTML or going deeper into the code and making code changes in the stylesheets.
+While the style variables have a limited range of customizations you can make, they still give you a lot of flexibility when it comes to changing the look and feel of your project without needing to learn CSS/HTML or going deeper into the code and stylesheets.

 Editing Style Variables